-Join Aaron F. Ross for an in-depth discussion in this video Controlling collisions, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Controlling collisions, part of Maya: nHair.

 …To enhance the realism of an in hair simulation…we will want the hair to collide with objects.…Since in hair is part of the nucleus frame work that means it can collide with…nucleus and cloth as well as in particles and passive collision objects.…In this case when we first created the in hair, we opted not…to collide with the emitter object, the scalp here, because we wanted to collide…with the actual character head.…I've got that hidden so I want to go ahead…and unhide it from the display layers here, unhide the head…layer and I'm going to select the head and go into the…n dynamics menu set and choose n mesh create passive collider.…